Sign In Forgot Password

 Cantor Richard Rosenfield

-Sundays @ 10:00 AM beginning October 22, 2023.
+Sundays @ 10:00 AM beginning in Fall 2024.

 This class is for all adults who are able to read Hebrew, understand the text (with the help of a translation), and want to learn to chant Torah or Haftarah using the cantillation symbols in the Chumash or Tikkun.
 We will be learning the musical motifs of A. W. Binder, Cantor L. Avery and Cantor E. Schleifer.
 For more information, please contact Richard Rosenfield HERE.